 If you want to oil it inside, make sure you don"t have a stick with a cloth that is too big because it will get stuck inside since the bore is only 1/2 inch wide.

-We tune them in between around 71- 73 degrees.
+We tune them at 72 degrees.
 This way it is in tune both in AC and out doors.
-We warm the whistle up a bit with the 98 degrees of the breath by blowing my 'hotter air" into the finger holes.
+I warm my whistle up a bit with the 98 degrees of the breath by blowing my 'hotter air" into the finger holes.

 Question to Erik by Alec: